 For instance, shareholders can be instrumental in wrongful decisions if, through their influence, ownership interest, voting rights or similar, the shareholder has participated in deciding on proposals at the general meeting which they know will cause the company to suffer a loss or give certain shareholders an unjustified benefit.
-It should, nevertheless, be stressed, that imposing liability on shareholders is a rare phenomenon under Danish law.
+It should, nevertheless, be stressed that imposing liability on shareholders is a rare phenomenon under Danish law.

-2.3 What shareholder meetings are commonly held and what rights do shareholders have as regards them?
+2.3 What kinds of shareholder meetings are commonly held and what rights do shareholders have as regards to such meetings?